Disturbing Video Footage Shows Conservative Activist Being Assaulted On UC Berkeley Campus

-Hayden Williams, a conservative activist, has been shown in video footage being physically assaulted at the UC Berkeley Campus.
+Hayden Williams, a conservative activist, has been shown in video footage being physically assaulted on the UC Berkeley Campus.
 Williams was sent to the campus by Turning Point USA to help recruit potential conservative leaders.
 Campus police were called to Sproul Plaza after being informed of a disturbance, where they found Williams injured.
 However, the alleged suspect was no where to be found.
 Law enforcement is investigating the situation and has identified a suspect, but has not released his name, according to CNN News.

-Williams is seen in video footage wearing a Turning Point USA t-shirt.
+Williams is seen in video footage wearing a Turning Point USA T-shirt.
 The remains of his informative display are strewn across the ground in shambles.
 Police say that two men approached Williams and they engaged in a verbal altercation.
 The victim attempted to record the exchange on his phone, but one of the men “slapped the phone out of the victim’s hand.”
 He then allegedly flipped over the table Williams had been using and punched him in the face several times.
 Video evidence depicts the suspect grabbing Williams by his jacket and striking him repeatedly, knocking his hat off.
 The suspect is heard yelling profanities and slurs and calls Williams a “racist.”

 A conservative student on UC Berkeley's campus was punched in the face on Tuesday.
 The victim was advertising for the conservative group Turning Point USA on Cal's Sproul Plaza, at the time of the assault. https://t.co/URRTHOUCiM